amzn/amazon-pay-sdk-php/README.md

 1. To receive IPN's successfully you will need an valid SSL on your domain.
 2. You can set up your Notification endpoints in Seller Central by accessing the Integration Settings page in the Settings tab.
-3. IpnHandler.php class handles verifiication of the source and the data of the IPN
+3. IpnHandler.php class handles verification of the source and the data of the IPN

 ```php
 require_once 'IpnHandler.php';